Medicare told to reassess premium hike for Alzheimer's drug | NewsChannel 3-12

 Associated Press

-WASHINGTON (AP) — U.S. health secretary Xavier Becerra is ordering Medicare to reassess a big premium increase facing millions of seniors this year.
+WASHINGTON (AP) — U.S. health secretary Xavier Becerra is ordering Medicare to reassess a big premium increase facing millions of enrollees this year.
 The increase was largely attributed to a pricey new Alzheimer’s drug with questionable benefits.
 Becerra’s directive on Monday comes days after drugmaker Biogen slashed the price of its $56,000-a-year medication, Aduhelm, to $28,200 a year — a cut of about half.
 Becerra says that prompted his directive to the Centers for Medicare and Medicaid Services.
 Becerra says in a statement: “With the 50% price drop of Aduhelm on Jan.
 1, there is a compelling basis … to reexamine the previous recommendation.”
-The statement was provided to The Associated Press.